Ringleton/LED-Matrix-Temperature-UV-Display/README.md

 ![001](https://github.com/Ringleton/LED-Matrix-Temperature-UV-Display/assets/157074435/257de8e7-dc1d-4d5d-825c-b658bd5483d0)

-This LED matrix display is built using a Raspberry Pi Zero 2 WH, single board computer along with an Adafruit RGB matrix “bonnet” plugged into the top of the Pi.
+This LED matrix display is built using a Raspberry Pi Zero 2 W, single board computer along with an Adafruit RGB matrix “bonnet” plugged into the top of the Pi.
 The bonnet converts the Pi’s 3.3V output pins to 5.0V logic along with a socket to connect a cable to the input of one of the two 64 X 32 RGB LED matrix, 3mm pitch (P3) panels.

 The Pi’s external connectors are exposed at the rear inset of the enclosure, along with a separate power supply connection (5V, 10A) and a pushbutton that acts as either a reboot or shutdown trigger.
 You can connect a video display to the Pi’s mini-HDMI connector and a mouse / keyboard dongle to the Pi’s micro-USB On-The-Go (OTG) port to interact and control the system.
 Optionally, you can also use a terminal emulator connected over WIFI.
 The Pi uses a Unix-based operating system.
 The program itself is written in Python.